Acceptable Quality of Life for a Specific Period of Time

 Gastrostomy Tube (gastric tube)

-The person named in an advance medical directive, in an emergency, critical and advance care plan, or as permitted under law to accept or reject medical interventions offered on behalf of a person who is no longer able to make and communicate medical treatment decisions for himself or herself, or who is determined by a court to be incompetent.
+The person named in an advance medical directive, in an advance care plan, or as permitted under law to accept or reject medical interventions offered on behalf of a person who is no longer able to make and communicate medical treatment decisions for himself or herself, or who is determined by a court to be incompetent.

 The muscle that pumps blood around the body.
 It is positioned in the chest behind the sternum (breastbone); in front of the trachea, esophagus, and aorta; and above the diaphragm muscle that separates the chest and abdominal cavities.
 The right side of the heart receives blood low in oxygen via the superior and inferior vena cava and pumps that blood into the lungs.
 In the lungs the blood releases carbon dioxide and takes on new oxygen.
 The now oxygenated blood then flows to the left side of the heart and is pumped out through the aorta to rest of the body.